 There are no required shots for travel in Peru at the time of writing this document.
-The Center for Disease Control and Prevention makes some recommendations regarding vaccinations at the following website.
 It is up to you and your health care provider to determine what are the best steps for you.
-All participants are responsible for their own health decisions and travel at their own risk. http://wwwnc.cdc.gov/travel/destinations/traveler/none/peru
+All participants are responsible for their own health decisions and travel at their own risk.
 Some countries may require Yellow Fever vaccinations when traveling from Peru.
 Please do some research before you travel.
+Should you decide to take any medications or vaccines, it is important for you to let us know.

-At this time we are not aware of there ever being a reported cases of Dengue, Malaria or Yellow Fever in the region where our mountain land is located.
+At this time we are not aware of there ever being a reported case of Dengue, Malaria or Yellow Fever in the region where our center is located.
 Malaria preventative pharmaceuticals are highly contra-indicated with the indigenous ceremonies and consciousness work we are involved in.
+Please notify us if you have been or are taking them.